analyticascent/stylext/README.md

 ---

-**What You Will Need to Run the Notebooks:** The bare minimum needed to run the IPython notebook (IPNB) files is the [anaconda python distribution](https://www.continuum.io/downloads) (version 3).
+**What You Will Need to Run the Notebooks:** The bare minimum needed to run the Jupyter Notebook files is the [anaconda python distribution](https://www.continuum.io/downloads) (version 3).

 To work with something beyond the demo CSV files of tweets I used, you will need either the "Tweepy" python library installed or something that downloads a twitter feed in CSV form via API or web scraping (not recommended).
+You can also load in any CSV file that contains columns with representative sample text from different people and labeled by who wrote them.

 I will continue improving this project by experimenting with other various machine learning models and ensemble techniques.
 After the course, it will now go through the following stages: